Anello-Photonics/docs-A1/docs/getting_started_aerialins.rst

    c.
 Type: UDP
    d.
 Port: 14550

-   You can also check "Automatically Connect on Start" to automatically use these comm link settings to connect to the Maritime INS every time the application is opened.
+   You can also check "Automatically Connect on Start" to automatically use these comm link settings to connect to the Aerial INS every time the application is opened.

 .. image:: media/AMC_eth_connect.png
    :width: 70%
    :align: center

-5. Connect the Maritime INS to the computer using Ethernet.
+5. Connect the Aerial INS to the computer using Ethernet.

 6. Once connected, the status in the top left of AMarinerControl changes from **Disconnected** to **Connected**.